HALFpipe/HALFpipe/README.md

-# Welcome to the mindandbrain/pipeline!
+# Welcome to ENIGMA Halfpipe!

-`mindandbrain/pipeline` is a user-friendly software that facilitates reproducible analysis of fMRI data, including preprocessing, single-subject, and group analysis.
+`ENIGMA Halfpipe` is a user-friendly software that facilitates reproducible analysis of fMRI data, including preprocessing, single-subject, and group analysis.
 It provides state-of-the-art preprocessing using